 A licensee can appoint someone who is not the holder of a manager’s certificate as an Acting Manager for any period not exceeding three weeks at any one time.
 An individual cannot be appointed as an “Acting Manager” for any period totalling more than six weeks in a 12 month period.

 Applying for a licence

 All applications are required to be publicly notified by the applicant in a newspaper that circulates within their local area.
-Once the above reports and supporting documents have been received the applications will processed and granted provided there are no objections.
-For further information contact the Kaipara District Council District Licensing Agency.
+Once the above reports and supporting documents have been received the applications will processed and determined (granted or declined by the District Licensing Committtee).
+For further information contact Rachel Sheppard on 0800 100 388 extn 605.

 Host Responsibility is being responsible with the serving of alcohol at any venue, licensed premises, special occasion or special event to reduce the problems that can be caused from excessive drinking.

 Below is a set of guidelines that supports this aim.

 As a responsible supplier of alcoholic drinks, you are legally required to ensure that Host Responsibility is followed at all times while alcohol is being served or consumed.